thebravoman/google-closure-compiler-presentation/Google closure compiler.md

 GCC will remove all the methods that are not called.
 But if you are building an SDK and would like to provide others with your GCC compiled library most of the methods will not be called.
 You are providing a library and this library will be used by the clients.
 Not all the methods will be called by every clients.

-This is what export is for.
+This is what @export annotation is for.

 Let's provide our Add and Remove Processors as a library for others to use.